ThomHuang/TestSD/README.md

 TestSD
 ======

-Enumerate sd card location and write file test
+A testbed for enumerating external storage and write testing on Android